nathan-schubkegel/FacePresser/readme.md

                                                                          // all content from this block down will be replaced by this program

-      "WordPressPageFooter": "This is <b>HTML text</b> that will show up after the scraped post message content, in a paragraph block.", "WordPressPageImageUrl": "url/to/some/image_on_your_site.png", // if populated, this image will be included after the footer
+      "WordPressPageFooter": "This is <b>HTML text</b> that will show up after the scraped post message content, in a paragraph block.", "WordPressPageImageNamePattern": "FacePresserAutoUploadedImage", // This text will be used in the wordpress uploaded image filename.
+                                                                       // All other wordpress media items matching this text will be deleted!
     }

 On initial launch, this project uses a browser to request permission to use your facebook account.